tagohd/mono/Characters/Campbell Family/Luke Campbell/Luke Campbell.md

 sudoMajor: Yeah, okay, let's say he's 19 and he's back home after his first year in college.
 (Or maybe it's winter break.)
 And I'll age everyone else (i.e. Sam and Case) up accordingly.
 Lunsays:: Actually, I don't mind him being younger that much on second thought.
 It's not like we were going to put explicit scenes in this story.
 Right?! sudoMinor:: Correct.
+1) It's not that kind of game.
+2) I wouldn't be comfortable writing that regardless of the characters' ages.
 I guess I'll change everyone's ages again?
 #minorChange #unseenByLun